manning park snowshoeing

 This is an easy trail with no elevation change.
 The loop is 9km around the entire lake, or you can cross at Rainbow Bridge which cuts the trail distance in half.
 This well-used trail starts at the Lightning Lake Day Use Area and along one side of the lake takes you past the groomed cross-country ski trails.

 Please do NOT snowshoe on the groomed cross country trails, but walk to the far right of the tracks to get past this section.

 The upper trailhead is on the Horseshoe Trail in the Alpine Area.
-The lower trailhead is at Strawberry Flats.
-With our new quad ski lift, groups of snowshoers are able to purchase a one-ride ticket up the Orange Chair to access the upper trailhead.
-The other way to access the trailhead is to start at Strawberry Flats or the Alpine Area, and hike up the Horseshoe run to the trailhead.
+The lower trailhead is at Strawberry Flats. other way to access the trailhead is to start at Strawberry Flats or the Alpine Area, and hike up the Horseshoe run to the trailhead.
 Please watch for downhill skiers and snowboarders while on the hill.